-STV4282B – International Energy Politics
+STV4282B – The Politics of Global Energy

 Schedule, syllabus and examination date

-- Improve their understanding of the geopolitics of energy security.
+- comprehend the geopolitics of energy security.

-- Better understand the format and complexities of the challenges involved in governing an effective transition towards sustainable energy systems.
+- understand the format and complexities of the challenges involved in governing an effective transition towards sustainable energy systems.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.